New TeamsAny questions about joining ProLeague as team?

 3.1.3 Other mandatory criteria for composition:

-- Admins of the ProLeague must not be on the players council.
+- Admins of the ProLeague PC must not be on the players council.

 - There may be only one free agent member of the players council.

 3.1.4 Confidentiality obligation: The players council and its members are bound to secrecy.
-Content from any sessions (both with and without admins) and admin meetings are always to be treated sensitively and may not be passed on to third parties.
+Any contents from meetings (both with and without admins) are always to be treated sensitively and may not be passed on to third parties.
 A proven violation can lead to exclusion from the player council at the discretion of the admins.

 3.1.5 Objectivity: The players council and its council members are a link between the PL administration and the PL community and have the task of representing the community in its interest.
 The interest of the individual may not play a role in any action on behalf of the player council.